Red vs Blue Ocean Strategy With Examples

 For example, passive audiences dislike commenting on social media content.
 Audiences like to watch Television and read newspapers without providing opinions.
 They prefer a linear communication process where feedback is not essential.

-Another example, based on the story shared in the example of the active and passive audience below, Bela is a passive audience that accepts the message without challenging them.
+Another example, based on the story shared in the active and passive audience example below, is that Bela is a passive audience member who accepts the message without challenging it.

 Characteristics of Passive Audiences

-The Passive audience is inactively involved in hearing something rather than listening.
-Passive audiences merely observe the message; therefore, they are cognitive misers who are lazy to think.
+The Passive audience merely hears something rather than listens.
+Passive audiences merely observe the message; therefore, they are cognitive misers, lazy in their thinking.

 Examples of Active and Passive Audiences

 For example, Ela and Bela are siblings watching the news on television.
 The news reporter is providing tips on how to stay healthy.
-Ela actively listens to the news reporter's tips to follow them.
-Then, she asks her sister Bela to confirm whether these tips work or not.
-In contrast, Bela accepts those tips readily.
-Here, Ela is an active audience who is a critical thinker.
-Therefore, she carefully focuses on the news presenter's dress, speaking style, and messages' meaning.
+Ela actively listens to the news reporter’s tips to follow them.
+Then she asks her sister Bela to confirm whether these tips work.
+In contrast, Bela readily accepts those tips.
+Here, Ela is an active audience member who is a critical thinker.
+Therefore, she carefully focuses on the news presenter’s dress, speaking style, and messages’ meaning.

-On the other hand, Bela watches the news without focusing on the content of the message.
-Here, Bela is a passive audience who is a cognitive miser.
-Therefore, she does not focus on interpreting the message; she only focuses on the news reporter's appearance.
-As a result, she believes the news reporter's tips quickly and becomes manipulated.
+On the other hand, Bela watches the news without focusing on the message.
+Here, Bela is a passive audience member who is a cognitive miser.
+Therefore, she does not focus on interpreting the message; she only focuses on the news reporter’s appearance.
+As a result, she believes the news reporter’s tips quickly and becomes manipulated.

 Difference Between Active and Passive Audience